MI2CAST/MI2CAST/docs/micast_guideline.md

 The type of regulation exerced by the source entity upon the target entity.
 Recommendation to come.

 ### Mechanism
 The modification that happens to the target __Entity__ (e.g, phosphorylation, binding, etc).
-We recommend to use the [Molecular Interaction Controlled Vocabulary](https://www.ebi.ac.uk/ols/ontologies/mi), branch [causal interaction](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_2233).
+We recommend to use the [Molecular Interaction Controlled Vocabulary](https://www.ebi.ac.uk/ols/ontologies/mi), branch [causal interaction](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_2233) or branch [interaction type](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_0190).

 ### Localisation
 Description of the localisation of the causal interaction.
 The causal interaction can occur inside a cell or between two cells.
 We recommend to use the [Gene Ontology Cellular Component](http://geneontology.org/) (GO:CC).
 Alternatively it could also be represented with a combination of GO:CC and the host organism (Species)/Cell Type (to be further developed).